terrancemount/Sandbox/README.md

 7/12/2018
 Working on project for UAA called EodDashboard.
 It will display graphs for sensors in the EIB building.
 I want to get the graphing done soon.
 Yeah.

+8/9/2018
+I am going to be pulling the different projects out into different repositories.
+Also I am going to make a simple website hosted on git hub for now.